 - It’s best to put your grid squares inside another “container” div (which can go directly in your HTML).

-- There are several different ways to make the divs appear as a grid (versus just one on each line).
-Feel free to use any or play with each of them:
+- You need make the divs appear as a grid (versus just one on each line).
+This is a perfect opportunity to apply what you have learned about flexbox.

 - Be careful with borders and margins, as they can adjust the size of the squares!